-The teaching staff at Montessori East is comprised of well-qualified Montessori teachers.
+The teaching staff at Montessori East is composed of well-qualified Montessori teachers.
 In the Montessori classroom teachers and assistants work together to guide the children's learning.
 Our assistants who have the Montessori teacher training provide lesson presentations and work closely with the teachers assisting in delivering the curriculum.

-Our academic staff of 17 teachers and assistant teachers are comprised of individuals from a wide range of educational and cultural backgrounds, including 12 cultural groups.
-There is one Indigenous teacher currently employed as a teacher.
+Our academic staff of 17 teachers and assistant teachers are individuals from a wide range of educational and cultural backgrounds, including 12 cultural groups.